Soft-photon theorem for pion-proton elastic scattering revisited: Introduction

 In our present paper we continue our studies of soft-photon production in hadronic reactions.
 In \cite{Lebiedowicz:2022nnn,Lebiedowicz:2023mhe,Lebiedowicz:2023rgc} we treated bremsstrahlung and central-exclusive production of soft photons in proton-proton collisions at high energies.
 There we used the tensor-Pomeron model \cite{Ewerz:2013kda} as theoretical tool.
 Now we shall study the reactions

 using only rigorous QFT methods.
 We are again interested in the limit $\om\to 0$, where $\om$ is the photon energy in the c.m. system.
 We shall work in the framework of QCD, the theory of hadrons, and consider electromagnetism to lowest relevant order.
-Our aim is to calculate the terms of order $\omi$ and $\om^0$ in the amplitudes for the reactions \eqref{1.3}.
-As theoretical tools we shall only use general relations of quantum field theory (QFT), the symmetry relations of QCD, the Ward-Takahashi identity \cite{Ward:1950xp,Takahashi:1957xn}, and the Landau conditions \cite{Landau:1959fi,Bjorken:1965}.
+Our aim is to calculate the terms of order $\omi$ and $\om^0$ in the Laurent expansion of the amplitudes for the reactions \eqref{1.3}.
+As theoretical tools we shall only use general relations of quantum field theory (QFT), the symmetry relations of QCD, the identity due to work by Ward and Takahashi \cite{Ward:1950xp,Takahashi:1957xn}, the so called generalized Ward identity for the pion and the proton fields, and the Landau conditions \cite{Landau:1959fi,Bjorken:1965}.
+Some of our results for real photon emission in the reactions \eqref{1.3} have already been presented in \cite{Lebiedowicz:2023ell}.
+Here we also give the detailed derivation of these results.

 Our paper is organized as follows.
 In Sec.~\ref{sec:2} we discuss the amplitudes for the $\ppm p\to \ppm p$ scattering, both off shell and on shell.
 In Sec.~\ref{sec:3} we study the reactions $\ppm p \to \ppm p\gamma$, first from a general point of view, and then in the limit of the photon energy $\omega\to 0$.
 We derive the expansion of these amplitudes to the orders $\omi$ and $\om^0$.
-Section~\ref{sec:4} deals with the cross sections for $\ppm p\to \ppm p\gamma$ for $\om\to 0$, and in Sec.~\ref{sec:5} we present our conclusions.
+Section~\ref{sec:4} deals with the cross sections for $\ppm p\to \ppm p\gamma$ for $\omega \to 0$.
+We discuss cross sections for unpolarized protons as well as polarized protons in the initial and final states.
+Our conclusions are summarized in Sec.~\ref{sec:5}.
 In Appendix~\ref{app:A} we collect kinematic relations.
-Appendix~\ref{app:B} gives a detailed discussion of the pion and proton propagators and the $\gamma\pi\pi$ and $\gamma pp$ vertex functions.
-In Appendix~\ref{app:C} we present the details of our calculations for the $\ppm p\to \ppm p\gamma$ amplitudes.
+Appendix~\ref{app:B} gives a detailed discussion of the pion and proton propagators and the $\gamma \pi \pi$ and $\gamma p p$ vertex functions.
+In Appendix~\ref{app:C} we present the details of our calculations for the $\ppm p \to \ppm p \gamma$ amplitudes.
+In Appendix~\ref{app:D} we compare our findings concerning the soft-photon production in pion-proton scattering to results from the literature.
+In particular, we give there the relation of Low's approximate expression of the amplitude for the reaction $\pi^{0} p \to \pi^{0} p \gamma$ [see Eq.~(1.8) of \cite{Low:1958sn}] and the Laurent expansion for this amplitude as calculated with our methods.

 Throughout our paper we use the metric and $\gamma$-matrix conventions of \cite{Bjorken:1965}.
 The Levi-Civita symbol $\varepsilon_{\mu\nu\rho\sigma}$ is normalized as $\varepsilon_{0123}=1$.